 West Coast Region

 The links on this page will take you on a tour of the west coast sanctuaries where you will discover more exciting news about the work we do to keep our marine sanctuaries safe and thriving.
-For additional information, including videos and still images, about the amazing natural resources protected by these sanctuaries, visit the Encyclopedia of the National Marine Sanctuaries.

 Management plans are site-specific documents that the Office of National Marine Sanctuaries uses to manage individual sanctuaries.
 Management plans:

-- articulate visions, goals, objectives, and priorities for an individual sanctuary;
+- articulate visions, goals, objectives and priorities for an individual sanctuary;

 - summarize existing programs and regulations;